aljidy/instafetch/README.md

 ## Visual Design Improvements

-If I had more time, Although visual design isn't my forte, here's a few improvements I would consider:
+Although visual design isn't my forte, if I had more time, I would be keen to condsider the following improvments:

 - Improving the Photo grid on the breeds photos screen so they sit a bit more cohesively together and don't look as jarring when there are portrait photos.
 - Maybe a bit more distinction between the different items on the DogBreed list